-IBI Appointed as Advisors on NHS Healthy Towns Initiative
+IBI Appointed on NHS Healthy Towns Initiative

 International design and technology firm, IBI Group has been appointed as specialist advisors in support of the NHS England Healthy New Towns programme.
 Working in collaboration with ‘World Health Organization Collaborating Centre’ at the University of the West of England (UWE), sustainability consultant Greengage, and wellness consultant Anni Hood, the role will be to integrate Evidence Based Design (EBD) approaches into the proposals formulated by the teams selected as NHS Healthy New Towns; ultimately promoting community wellbeing.